Datavault-UK/automate-dv-docs/docs/materialisations.md

 Providing a list of models with the `date_source_models` configuration option, will automatically load all data from the source with date or date-times between the minimum and maximum values contained in the `timestamp_field` column.

-When using the dbtvault table template macros, `date_source_models` should be the same as the `source_model` attribute in the macro.
+When using the AutomateDV table template macros, `date_source_models` should be the same as the `source_model` attribute in the macro.

 This does not necessarily have to be the case however, and it is possible to create a waterlevel-like table as follows: